 "Virtue" and "Pierre Eugène Du Simitière."
 Encyclopedia of the American Enlightenment.
 Ed.
 Mark Spencer.
 New York: Continuum, 2015.

 Essays on Franklin, Equiano, Emerson for textbook on American literature.

-Reviews of books on Atlantic and early American topics for The Wordsworth Circle, The New England Quarterly, and The Journal of American Studies, and The Journal of the Early Republic.
+Reviews of books on Atlantic and early American topics for The Wordsworth Circle, The New England Quarterly, The Journal of American Studies, and The Journal of the Early Republic.

 • ENGL 102 Freshman English